paulbricman/paulbricman.github.io/docs/tools/memnav.md

 ## Support

-The development of this project is supported by readers like you.
+The development of projects like this is supported by readers like you.
 If you find this project exciting, please consider supporting my work by becoming a sponsor.
 For updates on this and other experimental projects, feel free to follow me on GitHub.

 [Become a Sponsor](https://github.com/sponsors/paulbricman){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Follow Updates](https://github.com/paulbricman){: .btn .fs-5 .mb-4 .mb-md-0 .mr-2 }